 Columbia Farmers Market

 A. Raw Agricultural Products: This category includes fruits, vegetables, grains, herbs, flowers, bedding plants and potted plants.
-Bedding plants and potted plants must be grown from seed, plug, cutting, bulbs or bare root, and be well established in its current container, by the seller.
+Bedding plants and potted plants must be grown from seed, starter plugs, cutting, bulbs or bare root, and be well established in its current container, by the seller.
 No resale of pre-finished plants is allowed.
+No sale of prefinished plants purchased in individual re-sellable containers.
+Production records must be maintained and available to Board of Directors if requested.

 B. Value-added Agricultural Products: This category includes products made of raw agricultural products grown/raised/produced by a CFM vendor that have been processed.
 Examples are jams and jellies, salsas, oils, vinegars, baked goods, cider, molasses, ice cream, burritos, sandwiches, picked out nuts, etc., and similar processed products that may not be covered by other CFM rules.
 Vendors of value-added products must abide by all applicable federal, state, and local health and label regulations.
 The value-added product must contain significant/meaningful material grown or produced by the vendor.
 If value added products would be enhanced by additional items such as condiments, bread products, fruits or vegetables, etc., every effort should be made to obtain the additional items locally, preferably from other CFM vendors.
 The vendor must complete the Value Added Food Application for specific value-added items and send it to the CFM Board for review.
 Approval for one specific value-added item does not grant approval for additional items.
 Applications need to be submitted three weeks prior to the selling date.

-C. Non-agricultural Products: This category includes farm, garden, or food related crafts and value-added agricultural products made without raw agricultural products grown by the member.
+C. Artisan Products: This category includes farm, garden, or food related crafts and value-added agricultural products made without raw agricultural products grown by the member.
+Every effort must be made to obtain ingredients from other CFM vendors.
 Examples include: baked goods, juried arts and crafts, handmade soap, handcrafted furniture, other garden related products, pottery and similar items.
 The member selling them must have created these items.
 These products are admitted at the discretion of the Board, for members in good standing only.
-Any stall with greater than 50 percent non-agricultural products in member’s possession at the opening bell of a market session shall be a non-agricultural stall.
-Non-agricultural stalls shall not number more than 5 stalls or 10 percent of the total membership, rounded to the nearest whole number, whichever is greater.
+Any stall with greater than 50 percent artisan products in member’s possession at the opening bell of a market session shall be an artisan stall.
+Artisan stalls shall not number more than 10 percent of the total membership.

 D. Meat and Other Animal Products: This category includes meats, poultry, milk, cheese, eggs, farm-raised fish, honey, wool, leather, and other products derived from animals.
 All slaughter animals shall be in the vendor’s immediate custody, care and control a minimum of 50 percent of the animal’s life at time of slaughter.
 Vendors must abide by all applicable federal, state and local regulations and inspection regimes.
 In addition, they must adhere to federal or state guidelines on all labels.
 All animals sold as cut meat at the Columbia Farmers’ Market should come from a known source; no resale of trader or sale barn livestock and no livestock from any condemned or “for slaughter only” herds shall be sold in any form.
 No live animals are to be sold at the market.
 No live animals will be displayed without a week’s advance permission from the Board.
 Placement of animals shall be determined by the Board.
 Animals will be displayed no closer than 20 feet from food products.